Nathan5563/mesh-lib/README.md

 ## Performance Analysis

-Initial analysis was done using the Linux `time` tool.
+Analysis and comparisons were done using the Linux `/usr/bin/time` tool.
 The test harness loads the obj file into whatever data structure is used to represent the mesh, then returns after freeing memory.
 Optimizations were chosen based on performance analysis from the following tools:

 - `perf stat`
 - `perf record` with `perf report` TUI